Baubau: Geography

 Geographically, Baubau lies between latitude 5.21°S and 5.33°S and longitude 122.30°E and 122.47°E, and is located in the southern part of Southeast Sulawesi province.
 Baubau is bordered to the north by the Buton Strait (between Buton Island and Muna Island), to the east and south by the Buton Regency districts Kapontori and Pasarwajo, and to the west by South Buton Regency's Kadatua District.

 The topographical condition of Baubau consists mostly of mountains and hills above a long coast.
 Long hills stretch above the surrounding terrain with the variation of altitude between 0 and 100 meters above mean sea level.
 Baubau has a land slope of up to 40%.
 The dominant soil types in the city are cambisol, podzol, and latosol.
 Soils in the city and the rest of Buton Island are not fertile and are relatively unsuitable for large-scale farming.
 Similar to other Indonesian cities, Baubau has tropical weather.
 The day and night temperatures typically vary from 29 to 33 °C during the day and 20 to 29 °C at night.

+The city area includes seven small offshore islands, six in Lea-Lea District and one in Kokalukuma District.

 Governance

 Administrative division

-The city is divided into eight districts (kecamatan), tabulated below with their areas and their populations as of the 2010 Census and the 2020 Census, together with the official estimates as of mid-2022.
-The city was previously divided into four districts: Betoambari, which had an area of 34.34 km2; Wolio, which had an area of 26.77 km2; Sorawolio, which had an area of82.25 km2; and Bungi, which had an area of 76.64 km2.
-At the time, Murhum, Kokalukuna, and Lea-Lea were incorporated within Betoambari, Wolio, and Bungi, while Batupoato was later spun out of Murhum.
+The city is divided into eight districts (kecamatan), tabulated below with their areas and their populations as of the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
+The city was previously divided into four districts: Betoambari, which had an area of 34.34 km2; Wolio, which had an area of 26.77 km2; Sorawolio, which had an area of 82.25 km2; and Bungi, which had an area of 76.64 km2.
+At the time, Murhum, Kokalukuna, and Lea-Lea were incorporated within Betoambari, Wolio, and Bungi, while Batupoato was later cut out of Murhum.
 The table includes the locations of the district administrative centres, the number of administrative villages (all classed as urban kelurahan) in each district, and their postcodes.